In 30 seconds:

-At first glance, you may not see the opportunity for luxury brands on TikTok – a network often misunderstood as an app for tweens.
-There’s a perception that Instagram might be a more natural choice, given it’s heavily polished aesthetics.
+At first glance, you may not spy the opportunity for luxury brands on TikTok – a social media platform often misunderstood as a dance app for tweens.
+There’s a perception that Instagram is a more natural choice, given its polished aesthetic.

 Luxury Brand #1: Moncler

-In paid ad versions, influencers first created the Moncler puffer coat with random objects, then transitioned to modeling the actual jacket.
-With over 6.5 billion TikTok views, this challenge successfully introduced an obscure Italian high fashion brand to Gen Z.
+In paid ad versions, influencers first created the Moncler puffer coat with random objects, then transitioned to modelling the actual jacket.
+With over 6.5 billion TikTok views, this challenge successfully introduced the Italian high fashion brand to Gen Z on TikTok.

-Moncler’s success on TikTok uses three tried-and-tested successful strategies.
-Firstly, they featured with an easy to recreate hashtag challenge: anyone can wrap themselves up in a blanket, bin bag or fluffy robe.
-Secondly, they used a catchy, trendy song: incredibly important on TikTok.
-Finally, they went straight for top influencers, ensuring high reach and deep engagement from their sizable followings.
+Moncler’s success on TikTok uses three tried-and-tested successful TikTok marketing strategies.
+Firstly, they featured an easy-to-recreate challenge: anyone can wrap themselves up in a blanket.
+Secondly, they used a catchy, trendy song: an important factor for engaging videos on TikTok.
+Finally, they strategically used top TikTok influencers, ensuring high reach and deep engagement from their huge followings.

 Luxury Brand #2: Gucci